astravant/digital-garden-jekyll/_notes/daily-notes.md

 ### On News
 - Quality content is at an all time low - news is not popular based on substance.
-- the speed of delivery has increased - due to technology
+- The speed of delivery has increased - due to technology
-- the cost to produce content has dropped significantly
+- The cost to produce content has dropped significantly
-- incentives for creating quality content is misaligned.
+- Incentives for creating quality content is misaligned.
 News orgs answer to the advertisers, and are therefore incentivized to create click-bait content that get the most clicks.

-- most of what we read online is pointless - it is not going to help you become a better person or make better decisions.
+- Most of what we read online is pointless - it is not going to help you become a better person or make better decisions.
 - It is important to be very conscious of the information you are feeding your brain.

 > A wealth of information creates a poverty of attention.
 We are drowning in information and starving for wisdom.